- the geophysical processes in the earth’s mantle

 Throughout 2013 scientific institutes and learned societies around the globe will be hosting programmes, workshops and lectures to encourage research in identifying and solving fundamental questions about planet earth and to encourage communication about the challenges facing our planet.

-The Royal Society of New Zealand has chosen to theme many of its public programmes in 2013 around the Mathematics of Planet Earth and in partnership with a number of organisations will be running programmes and events around this theme.
+The Royal Society of New Zealand has chosen to theme many of its public programmes in 2013 around the Mathematics of Planet Earth in partnership with a number of organisations including the New Zealand Mathematical Society and the New Zealand Association of Mathematics Teachers.

 - 10×10 Lectures